scriptin/jmdict-simplified/README.md

 1. `jmnedict-date`+`jmnedict-revisions` vs. `jmdict-date`+`jmdict-revisions`
 2. `kanji` and `kana` have no `common` flag because in this dictionary priority data is missing (`ke_pri` and `re_pri` fields)
 3. `translation` instead of `gloss`
-4. `translation->translation->lang` seems to be always empty, that is because original file
+4. `translation->translation->lang` seems to be always empty because the original XML file has no data in corresponding attributes, even though documentation says otherwise

 ## License